 Stackable also offers a variety of blocks with customization options for each.
 It includes a spacer, divider, button, ghost button, notification, call to action, blockquote, testimonial, team member, number box, pullquote, expand/show more, image box, video popup, and count up block.
 It includes options for changing styles and colors, adding background images, and more.

 Unlike the first two plugins above, Maps Block for Gutenberg only adds one block, but it’s a useful one.
 With a Google Maps API key, you can use this plugin to add a Google Maps Gutenberg block.
 You can use an address or coordinates for the map, and you can adjust the map height and zoom level in the block.
 Enter your API key in one block and the plugin will store it and use it across your site if you use this block more than once.

 This plugin adds several Gutenberg blocks as well, including an icon, advanced button, spacer/divider, accordion, and tabs block in the free version of the plugin and more options in a paid premium version.
 But the block that really steals the show in this plugin (and it’s included in the free version!) is the row/layout block.
-This block provides quite a few options for creating columns in a WordPress post, a highly requested feature currently missing from Gutenberg.
+This block provides quite a few options for creating columns in a WordPress post, a highly requested feature entirely missing from early versions of Gutenberg and still very basic today.
 Choose from 1 to 6 columns, specify a custom gutter size, and set a separate layout for tablet and mobile browsers.
 The block also adds a lot of control over padding, margins, colors, and background options.